 WordPress backup is a great way to protect your online work.
-If you have a WordPress website, a backup plan should be at the top of your priority list.
+Therefore, a backup plan should be at the top of your priority list if you have a WordPress website.
 One of the most important things to remember as you build and grow your website is the need for a WP backup plan.

 We’ll explain why WordPress backups are so vital in this guide.
-We’ll walk you through the different ways you may backup WP and restore it in the worst-case scenario.
+We’ll walk you through how to backup your WordPress site using BackupBuddy and restore it in the worst-case scenario.
 We’ll also go over many reasons to keep your website backup updated.
 Let’s get started!

 - 2 How to Install BackupBuddy on WordPress Site?

-- 3 Using BackupBuddy and Stash Live set Real-time Backups.
+- 3 Using Backupbuddy Restore full backup and Stash Live, set Real-time Backup.

 - 4 Create Scheduled Backups.